 Gigantopithecus – interesting facts

-- Researchers have calculated that Gigantopithecus were 2-3 times heavier than the modern-day gorilla, and almost 5 times heavier than the modern-day orangutan.
+- Researchers have calculated that Gigantopithecus was 2-3 times heavier than the modern-day gorilla, and almost 5 times heavier than the modern-day orangutan.

 - Because of significant interspecific diversities in teeth and body size, some researchers believe that Gigantopithecus was much smaller (about 1.8 m (5ft 11in) of height) than it is officially claimed.

-- In the past, it was believed that Gigantopithecus had been related to human, but nowadays it is believed that the resemblance to human is the result of convergent evolution.
+- In the past, it was believed that Gigantopithecus had been related to humans, but nowadays it is believed that the resemblance to humans is the result of convergent evolution.